peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 ### Visible Light

-The visible part of the spectrum comprises wavelengths which humans can percept with their sight.
+The visible spectrum comprises wavelengths which humans can percept with their sight.
 The likely reason which gave rise to this ability is twofold:
 (1) this is where the peak power of Sun's radiation is located, and (2) the clear-sky atmosphere is almost transparent in the visible spectrum.
-Visible light spans the region of about 400 nm–700 nm.
+Visible light spans the region of about 400–700\ $\mathrm{nm}$.
 In radiation models it has to be considered due to its scattering and absorption by clouds and aerosols, but also due to relatively weak absorption by oxygen and ozone in a number of absorption bands.